 So, we need to adjust our expectations and strive for progress over perfection.
 Be happy with what you can accomplish no matter how small.

 Rewarding yourself for all your hard work can be a great motivator.
 You don’t have to spend a lot of money.
 It could be something as simple as taking a couple of hours all to yourself to read a good book, watch a favorite show or take a bath.

 Anything that you could look forward to that will motivate you to get your cleaning tasks done can work.

-Get my free spring, fall, and holiday cleaning checklists below:
+Get my free spring, summer, fall, and holiday cleaning checklists below:

 - The Ultimate Guide to Spring Cleaning

 There you go, 16 ways to get your home clean when you are feeling unmotivated.
 These easy tips have helped me keep my home consistently clean over the years and helped motivated me to get my cleaning tasks completed even when I didn’t want to do them.
 I’m hoping that they will work for you too.

 Have pets and want a better way to keep your home clean?

 Don’t forget to sign up for my Free Resource Library to grab my cleaning schedules and planning printables.
 You will also get access to lots more printables all completely free for you to print out and enjoy!